Different safety cameras are used on South Australian roads.

 View the Guide to Traffic Management on the Austroads' website.

-Find out more about the road rules for traffic lights on the mylicence website.
+Find out more about the road rules for traffic lights (The Driver's handbook) on the mylicence website.

 Three types of fixed cameras are used in South Australia: